Ian Quigley

 Ian Terence Quigley (16 October 1931 – 3 May 2016) was a former New Zealand politician of the Labour Party.

 Biography

+Early life and career

 Quigley was born in Leeston in 1931, the son of William Quigley.
 He received his education at Waitaki Boys' High School.
 He gained employment as a carpenter with the Otago Education Board before moving to Cromwell in 1960.
 There he became the proprietor of a petrol station and garage.
 In 1957, he married Marian Brown, the daughter of Cecil Brown.
 They had one son and three daughters.

+Political career

 Quigley served on the Cromwell Borough Council (1962–1975), and was the Deputy Mayor (1971–1975).
 He was also a member of the Otago Regional Development Council (1973–1975), and Otago Council (1970–1975).
 He was regional Civil Defence controller for the Vincent County combined area from 1970 to 1975.
 He was also a member of the Clutha River Development Committee.